-Organization and pre-planning will help ensure your search goes smoothly.
+Organization and pre-planning will help ensure your search for a Section 8 apartment goes smoothly.
 Think about the type of apartment you're looking for and how soon you need to move.
 Take into account price, location, safety and other neighborhood attributes as they often give insight into the cost of neighborhood amenities or services.

-If you do a Google search by typing in “apartments that accept Section 8," you'll most likely see apartment listings in your area that may accept Section 8.
-Additionally, you may also find a number of non-profit organizations in your area that may aid in your search.
+Searching Google for “apartments that accept Section 8" will also help.
+Additionally, you may also find a number of non-profit organizations in your area that offer aid in your search.

 Here are a few:

-After you find an apartment that accepts a Section 8 voucher, the property needs to be approved (which likely includes a physical inspection).
+After you find an apartment that accepts a Section 8 voucher, the property then needs approval.
+This likely includes a physical inspection.
 The PHA must approve the unit and the lease of your selected new home.

-“Each housing authority establishes contracts with landlords in its jurisdiction for apartments, or homes that will abide by [HUD] rules and regulations.
-Inspections are performed frequently and contracts for individual families are reviewed on an annual basis" says Shanahan.
+Gloria Shanahan, regional public affairs officer for HUD in Miami, said housing inspections are regularly conducted, “Each housing authority establishes contracts with landlords in its jurisdiction for apartments or homes that will abide by [HUD] rules and regulations.
+Inspections are performed frequently and contracts for individual families are reviewed on an annual basis."